The Complete Guide to Finding the Healthiest Granola in 2025

 • 4g protein, 3g fiber, 5g added sugar, 105mg sodium

-• Analysis: Meets added sugar limit but fails on protein and sodium standards
+• Analysis: Meets added sugar limit but falls short on protein requirements and contains concerning sodium levels for heart health.

 Bob's Red Mill Honey Almond: